caronc/apprise/README.md

 ```

 Substitution applies to files loaded through `--config`, the default local
-configuration paths, or `AppriseConfig.add(path)`.
-It does not apply to HTTP
+configuration paths, `AppriseConfig.add(path)`, or `AppriseConfig.add_config(content)`.
-configuration, in-memory content passed to `add_config()`, or notification URLs
+It does not apply to HTTP-fetched configuration or notification URLs
 passed directly to `Apprise.add()` or the CLI.
 These sources preserve placeholders
 literally and cannot enable substitution through a URL parameter or YAML setting.
-Local includes inherit substitution only when every source in the include chain
+Local includes inherit substitution from files and application-managed content;
-is local; a remote source cannot regain access by including a file, even with
+a remote source cannot regain access by including a file, even with
 `insecure_includes=True`.

-Only load trusted, administrator-managed files through the local file loader.
-Applications that accept uploaded configuration should continue to use
-`add_config()` for that content, even if it is stored on disk.
-Apprise API
+Both local files and content passed to `add_config()` are treated as
+application-managed configuration with access to the process environment.

-currently uses this in-memory path for saved configurations, so those
+Apprise API uses `add_config()` for saved configurations, so both mounted files
-configurations do not receive environment substitution with this library change.
+and configurations saved through its admin UI support substitution.
+For a mounted
+`/config/apprise.cfg`, use the TEXT example above with
+`APPRISE_STATEFUL_MODE=simple`, supply `TELEGRAM_BOT_TOKEN` in the container
+environment, and send notifications to `/notify/apprise` with `tag=notifications`.
+No configuration lock is required.
+With Compose, an `env_file` can supply the
+token from a separate, untracked file; Compose's `.env` file alone does not pass
+variables into the container.
+Recreate the container after changing its environment.
+The stored configuration retains its placeholders, so protocols, tags, and chat
+IDs can be backed up separately from credentials.

-An unset or empty variable rejects the local configuration source rather than
+An unset or empty variable rejects the configuration source rather than
 sending with a partially substituted URL.
 Values containing
 newlines or NUL characters are also rejected.
 Errors identify the variable name,
 not its value.
 Existing logging and configuration export policies still apply